-Sends files or directories to the 'Trashcan'.
+Sends files or directories to the ?Trashcan? or restore them from ?Trashcan?.
 This can be a different folder depending on where the file is located, and not all file systems support this concept.
-In the common case that the file lives inside a user's home directory, the trash folder is \$XDG_DATA_HOME/Trash.
+In the common case that the file lives inside a user?s home directory, the trash folder is \$XDG_DATA_HOME/Trash.

-Note that moving files to the trash does not free up space on the file system until the 'Trashcan' is emptied.
+Note that moving files to the trash does not free up space on the file system until the ?Trashcan? is emptied.
 If you are interested in deleting a file irreversibly, see the remove command.

-Inspecting and emptying the 'Trashcan' is normally supported by graphical file managers such as Nautilus, but you can also see the trash with the command: gio list trash://.
+Inspecting and emptying the ?Trashcan? is normally supported by graphical file managers such as Nautilus, but you can also see the trash with the command: gio trash --list or gio list trash://.